ShengHangNB/48430-File-Compression-and-Encryption-Project/README.md

 Project mark: 29.76/30<br>
 Final mark for this subject: 97/100

-# Program runs instruction:
+# Project runs instruction:

-please type "make" command in the terminal to compile all the c sources codes, then type "./main.out" to run the Program
+Please type "make" command in the terminal to compile all the c sources codes, then type "./main.out" to run the Program

 Language Standard: C90 <br>
 Running Environment: Linux <br>